 What is Benchtime?

-Benchtime is our word for practice time or independent study.
+Benchtime is our word for practice time.
 Benchtime is a time where students can come to the studio and practice the skills learned in class without the assistance of an instructor.
-Remember, practice makes perfect and for that reason we strongly recommend our students to take advantage of the studio's Benchtime hours to hone in on their potting skills.
+Remember, practice makes perfect and for that reason we strongly recommend our students to take advantage of the studio's Benchtime hours to improve their potting skills.
 For registered students we offer two options: $5 per visit or $50 for an unlimited number of visits during the term.

 What is a Benchtime 'visit'?

 A 'visit' is a one-time stay.
 Depending on your schedule a visit may be an hour, a few hours, or maybe the whole day.
 Be sure to grab one of our Benchtime schedules to verify that a class isn't in session during the time you plan to come.

 What happens if the term ends before I use my $50 unlimited Benchtime?